Home » Marrakech Travel Guide: How to Spend 3 Days in Marrakech

 Whatever it was, I’m not sure.
 Out of everywhere in Morocco we visited, Marrakech is the main place I could return to.

-Two or three days in Marrakech is the great amount of time to explore this city, which is an absolute must-visit on any Morocco itinerary.
+Two or three days in Marrakech is a great amount of time to explore this city, which is an absolute must-visit on any Morocco itinerary.

 If you have plans to visit the Atlas Mountains or anywhere else outside of Marrakech, you’d definitely need to add days on but otherwise, three days to explore Marrakech is ideal.
 So here’s my Marrakech Travel Guide: